georgeh1ll/Easy-DXF-Viewer/README.md

 ## How to Use the Windows Version

-1. Download the 'dxf viewer Windows.zip' file.
+1. Download the 'Easy DXF Viewer Windows.exe' file.
-2. Unzip the folder.
-3. Locate and run 'dxf viewer.exe'.
-4. The application will open in full-screen mode, and you will see the "Open DXF" button.
+2. The application will open in full-screen mode, and you will see the "Open DXF" button.
-5. Click the "Open DXF" button to load a DXF file for viewing.
+3. Click the "Open DXF" button to load a DXF file for viewing.
-6. After loading the DXF file, the "Measure Mode" and "Clear Measurement" buttons will become active.
+4. After loading the DXF file, the "Measure Mode" and "Clear Measurement" buttons will become active.
-7. Click the "Measure Mode" button to activate measure mode.
+5. Click the "Measure Mode" button to activate measure mode.
-8. Click on two points in the DXF plot to measure the distance between them.
+6. Click on two points in the DXF plot to measure the distance between them.
-9. The distance will be displayed on the plot.
+7. The distance will be displayed on the plot.
-10. Click the "Clear Measurement" button to remove the measurement arrows and distance label and take a new measurement.
+8. Click the "Clear Measurement" button to remove the measurement arrows and distance label and take a new measurement.

 ## Contributing